Want my Inner Circle letters?

 Although in recent years large orchestral productions such as her album series Here & Now 1+2 (2016, 2019) and her piano solo album Resonance (2018) have been prominent in Maria Baptist’s artistic work – bringing her both high-profile exposure and promoting her to the international stage with concerts at key festivals – the trio remains an essential part of Maria Baptist’s artistic career:

 She gave her first public concert in a trio line up and throughout her career repeatedly dedicated an album to this intimate formation: Crazy Dreams (2000), Music for my Trio (2006), Spring in Berlin (2010), Gate 29 (2012), Poems without Words (2017), whereby the latter opened up to a quartet with Jan von Klewitz as a guest.

-Over the years, established as one of the most important trios from Germany, the ensemble is recognized as one of the “most exciting jazz formations in Europe” (artistic director 12on14 Jazzclub), playing with “high technical skills and musical intelligence” (AAZ) while at the same time creating “deep worlds of sounds that are so rarely heard in Europe” (Cosmo Scharmer).
+Over the years the ensemble has established itself as one of the most important trios from Germany and is also regarded among the “most exciting jazz formations in Europe” (artistic director 12on14 Jazzclub), playing with “high technical skills and musical intelligence” (AAZ) while at the same time creating “deep worlds of sounds that are so rarely heard in Europe” (Cosmo Scharmer).
 One of the concert critics has pointed out that a “performance by the Maria Baptist Trio is like a musical revelation”.

 Jan von Klewitz (sax), Fabian Timm (bass), John Betsch (drums)